 If you are taking Pepsamar for indigestion

-There are some foods that can make your symptoms worse.
+Some foods can make your symptoms worse.
 Foods and drinks suspected of this include peppermint, tomatoes, chocolate, spicy foods, hot drinks, coffee, and alcoholic beverages.

-If it seems like a food is making your symptoms worse, try avoiding it for a while to see if your symptoms improve.
-Also, try to avoid eating large meals, as these can also make your symptoms worse.
+If it seems like food is making your symptoms worse, try avoiding it for a while to see if your symptoms improve.
+Also, try to avoid eating large meals, as these can also worsen your symptoms.